EstDavid/uniswapv3-charts/README.md

             res.sendFile(path.join(__dirname, 'client/build', 'index.html'));
             });
     ```
-- [] Clean code in PriceChart.js
+- [ ] Clean code in PriceChart.js
     - [X] Make data be propagated
     - [X] Allow addition/deletion of averages
-    - [] Study and use chart options
+    - [ ] Study and use chart options
+        - [ ] Control size of candles
+        - [ ] Take out 'Candlestick chart' text
+        - [ ] Is it easy to add color chooser?
-    - [] Make this component a function of symbol, timeframe...
+    - [ ] Make this component a function of symbol, timeframe...
-- [] Create app structure (redux, components, etc)
+- [ ] Create app structure (redux, components, etc)
-- [] Clean up boilerplate code on index.html
+- [ ] Clean up boilerplate code on index.html
-- [] Prepare power point with logo, layout, etc...
+- [X] Prepare power point with logo, layout, etc...
-- [] Figure out how to update data as it is created
+- [ ] Figure out how to update data as it is created
+- [ ] Create function to download all symbols
+    - [ ] It happens once the page is loaded
+    - [ ] Below the pairs sections the 'Loading...' spinner is shown
+- [X] Sidebar for pair selection
+    - [X] Add different pair groups
+    - [X] Add search field functionality
+- [ ] Add timeframe selection button group
+    - [ ] Create 'abbreviation' field on timeframes object
+- [ ] Indicators sidebar
+    - [ ] Add create indicator dialog with options
+    - [ ] Add indicator place holder with configure and cancel button
+    - [ ] Add ATR indicator
+- [ ] Navbar
+    - [ ] Add logo
+    - [ ] Add github button
+    - [X] Wire up search field

 ## Features to add
-- [] View liquidity history (this would have to be implemented in the reader as well)
+- [ ] View liquidity history (this would have to be implemented in the reader as well)
-- [] Have 1 hour observations data (this would have to be implemented in the reader)
+- [ ] Have 1 hour observations data (this would have to be implemented in the reader)
-- [] Download all the historical data (to be implemented in the reader)
+- [ ] Download all the historical data (to be implemented in the reader)
-- [] Add the possibility of viewing your balance of each coin
+- [ ] Add the possibility of viewing your balance of each coin
-- [] How to update prices real time?
+- [ ] How to update prices real time?
-- [] How to update symbol list?
+- [ ] How to update symbol list?
-- [] Add token logos
+- [ ] Add token logos
-- [] Use localStorage to save user settings
+- [ ] Use localStorage to save user settings